rpi-mcs-projects/MLCA/README.md

 This repository contains code and datasets for training machine learning models to optimize RF pulse calibration in superconducting quantum computers under crosstalk constraints.

+**Note: The qolab access requires private token, which is not provided with this repo.
+However, the dataset was provided under folder `data/`**

 ## Quick Start

 ### Running a Single Backtest